larrylawl/old-personal-webpage/_posts/articles/2019-12-28-estimate-uni-workload.md

 Unfortunately, it is hard for me to answer this question as everyone has different capacities.
 A semester that is too heavy for me might be too light for someone else.

-Instead, I would advise him to _estimate his own capacity_, and judge for himself if he shud add mod _j_.
+Instead, I would advise him to _estimate his own capacity_, and judge for himself if he should add mod _j_.

 > Without loss of generality to her :P